Julie Mel Cooper on Trading in Corporate Life for Internet Marketing

 Lilou was born in March 2013; I went back to work after 6 months with her at home.
 I wasn’t happy; I was missing my baby.
 Then I felt pregnant again with my second little girl Roxane.
 She was a beautiful and surprise!

-20 weeks into my pregnancy, my position was made redundant!
-For someone with such a deep fear of rejection like me, this was just hell!
+Then 20 weeks into my pregnancy, my position was made redundant!
+For someone with such a deep fear of rejection like me, this was just hell to get laid off!

 It took me awhile to get over this, but I knew I was never going to go through this again!